 On June 19, 2020, our Board of Directors adopted, and our stockholders approved, an amendment and restatement of the Company's 2019 Equity Incentive Plan (the "Amended & Restated 2019 Equity Incentive Plan") under which the Company is authorized to grant equity awards for up to 1,627,967 shares of its common stock.
-In accordance with the exemptive relief granted to the Company by the SEC on June 16, 2020 with respect to the Amended & Restated 2019 Equity Incentive Plan, the Company is generally authorized to (i) issue restricted shares as part of the compensation package for certain of its employees, officers and all directors, including non-employee directors (collectively, the "Participants"), (ii) issue options to acquire shares of its common stock ("Options") to certain employees, officers and employee directors as a part of such compensation packages, (iii) withhold shares of the Company's common stock or purchase shares of common stock from the Participants to satisfy tax withholding obligations relating to the vesting of restricted shares or the exercise of Options granted to the certain Participants pursuant to the Amended & Restated 2019 Equity Incentive Plan, and (iv) permit the Participants to pay the exercise price of Options granted to them with shares of the Company's common stock.
+In accordance with the exemptive relief granted to the Company by the SEC on June 16, 2020 with respect to the Amended & Restated 2019 Equity Incentive Plan, the Company is generally authorized to (i) issue restricted shares as part of the compensation package for certain of its employees, officers and all directors, including non-employee directors (collectively, the "Participants"), (ii) issue options to acquire shares of its common stock ("Options") to certain employees, officers and employees directors as a part of such compensation packages, (iii) withhold shares of the Company's common stock are participants to satisfy tax withholding obligations relating to the vesting of restricted shares or the exercise of Options granted to the Campany is common stock.